Cardiac Medicine Subspecialty Certification Practice Test

 Explanation: Sildenafil, a phosphodiesterase-5 inhibitor, reduces pulmonary vascular resistance in pulmonary hypertension, improving right heart function.
 Furosemide addresses fluid overload but not pulmonary hypertension, dobutamine is for cardiogenic shock, and nitroglycerin may worsen hypotension.

 Killexams has introduced Online Test Engine (OTE) that supports iPhone, iPad, Android, Windows and Mac.
 AACN-CMC Online Testing system will helps you to study and practice using any device.
-Our OTE provide all features to help you memorize and practice test Q&A while you are travelling or visiting somewhere.
-It is best to Practice AACN-CMC test Questions so that you can answer all the questions asked in test center.
-Our Test Engine uses Questions and Answers from real Cardiac Medicine Subspecialty Certification exam.
+Our OTE provide all features to help you memorize and practice questions Dumps while you are travelling or visiting somewhere.
+It is best to Practice AACN-CMC MCQs so that you can answer all the questions asked in test center.
+Our Test Engine uses Questions and Answers from genuine Cardiac Medicine Subspecialty Certification exam.

 Killexams Online Test Engine Test Screen Killexams Online Test Engine Progress Chart Killexams Online Test Engine Test History Graph Killexams Online Test Engine Settings Killexams Online Test Engine Performance History Killexams Online Test Engine Result Details